streamanalyze/streamanalyze.github.io/docs/md/servers/advanced.md

 # Advanced configuration of nameservers and peers
 When setting up a real federation with sa.engine the basic configurations will only get you so far.
-In this section we wil lgo through how you can configure the following settings:
+In this section we will go through how you can configure the following settings:

 * Hostname